 Relate to diverse social styles and personalities at work

-The most successful leaders are experts at communication.
-In this highly popular seminar, you will learn key competencies needed to be an effective communicator in your organization.
-From managing difficult conversations, building trust and gaining buy-in to communicating in a supportive and effective way, you will take away new perspectives and tools to develop a more productive workplace.
-The action-based format gives you numerous opportunities to practice and to refine communication skills.
+The most successful leaders are experts in communication.
+In this popular seminar, you will learn the key competencies needed to be an eﬀective communicator.
+From managing diﬃcult conversations, building trust or gaining buy-in to communicating in a supportive and eﬀective way, you will take away new perspectives and tools for developing a more productive workplace.
+The action-based format gives you numerous opportunities to practice and refine communication skills.

 Key Benefits & Takeaways

-- Effectively communicate with supervisors, peers and/or employees to get things done
+- Learn to eﬀectively communicate with supervisors, peers, and/or employees

 - Develop personal influence and impact

-- Set a common approach for a civilized workplace
+- Establish a common approach for a civilized workplace

 - Listen attentively and give constructive feedback

-- Explore office team diversity and why people react the way they do
+- Explore oﬃce team diversity and why people react as they do

 Note that this course was previously entitled Advanced Interpersonal Business Communications and those who have already attended that course should not repeat this one.